alexisechano/NN-RNN-ScienceAmbassadors/README.md

-# Recurrent Neural Nets
+# Recurrent Neural Nets and Basic Neural Networks
-Some extra resources about the wonderful world of Neural Networks and their applications!
+Some extra resources about the wonderful world of NNs and their applications!

-# Created by: Alexis Echano for the Science Ambassadors Scholarship Entry
+# Created by: Alexis Echano for the Science Ambassadors Scholarship Entry, 2019
 YouTube Channel: @aechano
+Github: @alexisechano